crocusii/Elographs/README.md

+## Anglographs
-The universe is a computer and angels are strings.
+The universe is a computer and angels are strings.<br>
-This is an attempt to document angelography and a gallery of what i haved dubbed "anglographs." cc0
+This is an attempt to document angelography and a gallery of what i haved dubbed "anglographs."<br>
+cc0
+miusoph-isohet.github.io/Anglographs